namnd/namnd.github.io/content/posts/my-workstation-setup.md

 $ ssh-add -L
 ```

+## Step 4: Password store

+GPG/SSH keys are great.
+However, it's impossible to avoid plain text passwords.
+For this, I use [pass](https://www.passwordstore.org/) with the GPG **E**ncrypt subkey.
+It's super simple, secure, and has everything things I need for a password management tool.
+I do use a private remote repository to keep all passwords in sync between my devices.

 That should be enough for **Part 1**.
 In the next part, we will talk about Nix OS and Virtual machine.